pentandra/proposals/scholarly-commoning-prototype/index.md

 this is still a moving target._

-A vision for this project is painted beautifully by the humanist Jeffrey Schnapp in his concept of <dfn id="def:ubiquitous-curation">ubiquitous curation</dfn> in the lecture [<cite>Knowledge Design</cite>][knowledge design].
+A vision for this project is painted beautifully by the humanist Jeffrey Schnapp in his concept of <dfn id="ubiquitous-curation">ubiquitous curation</dfn> in the lecture [<cite>Knowledge Design</cite>][knowledge design].